Kehindeajayi01/Project/README.md

 ## Command Line Execution
-- To extract the character and page number locations, run the following command: java -jar target/symbolscraper-server-1.0-SNAPSHOT-shaded.jar -f "PDF/file" -o "XML/file/to/store/output" -b "PDF/to/store/visualization" --processors SpliceGraphicsItemsAndCharsWithIOU IdentifyMathFromSplicedStructure
+- To extract the character and page number locations, run the following command:
+  - java -jar target/symbolscraper-server-1.0-SNAPSHOT-shaded.jar -f "PDF/file" -o "XML/file/to/store/output" -b "PDF/to/store/visualization" --processors SpliceGraphicsItemsAndCharsWithIOU IdentifyMathFromSplicedStructure
   - This makes use of two XML data post-processing steps named at the end of the command
- ### Summary of command-line command
+ ### Summary of command-line options
 - -f: input PDF file (REQUIRED)

 - -o: write output XML to given file name.
 If missing, XML written to standard output.